beemensameh/chat_app/README.md

 ```

 2. After the dockers start you can natigate to `127.0.0.1:3000` to see the app home page.
-3. You will find a postman collection in the root directory in the project.
-Just import it and change the `{{base_url}}` in the environment.
+3. You will find a postman collection and globals environment in the root directory in the project.
+Just import them.

 ## API Reference